tdewolff/minify/cmd/minify/README.md

     Options:
-      -a, --all                              Minify all files, including hidden files and files in hidden directories --cpuprofile string                Export CPU profile
+      -a, --all                              Minify all files, including hidden files and files in hidden directories -b, --bundle                           Bundle files by concatenation into a single file --cpuprofile string                Export CPU profile
           --css-precision int                Number of significant digits to preserve in numbers, 0 is all (default 0) -h, --help                             Show usage